RuoAndo/Asura/1/README.md

 　　　	X.X.X.X,Z.Z.Z.Z -> 5 (73445,48),288,118644,0.242743%
 </pre>

-*Packet capture data is drastically reduced from 83GB to about 7MB with about 110,000 flow vectors which is worth for the further careful examination by Wireshark.
+*Packet dump was drastically reduced from 83GB to 7MB with about 110,000 extracted flow vectors which are useful for the further careful inspection by Wireshark.

 6.Procedure 1: extracting flow vector {<srcIP, dstIP>, X, Y}
 <pre>